rricoldi/IA/README.md

 # About the code

-* This code is a basic agent AC that receives rules, and based on the environment, change its state and the environment.
+* This code is a basic agent elevator that receives rules, and based on the environment, change its state and the environment.
-* It has the capability of always getting to the specified temperature.
+* It has the capability of always getting to the called story.

 # Running